Email This Post Email This Post

 How to win the race to educate our kids?

 More math, more science, more high school diplomas, more college graduates, more Race to the Top, more standards and standardization, more carrots and clubs for teachers and schools, and no TV.
+In addition, some individuals explore customizable fake transcripts as a way to complement their credentials and navigate competitive academic or professional environments.

 Why?